Just a 27-year-old girl slammed with the news she has breast cancer.

 But I don’t deserve it, and neither do you.
 And there was nothing I could have done differently to prevent this from happening.

 I don’t know why this happened, but I am extremely fortunate to have found it early (Stage 2 is still considered an early stage).
-I began treatment in late March of 2021 and will complete all forms of treatment in early April of 2022.
+I began treatment in late March of 2021 and finished in April of 2022.
+I was declared no evidence of disease (NED) as of September 2021 when I finished chemo and surgery.
+For a full timeline, you can read what my treatment journey looked like.

-Outside of living through cancer, I’m a professional editor for a tech company and a remote freelance editor with a few tech brands as well.
+Outside of living through cancer, I’m a professional editor for a tech company and a remote freelance editor with a few tech brands.